Growing good leadership

-Another challenge for the Disabled Leadership Group will be the exploration of new ideas for service improvement, plus they will be responsible for testing and providing ongoing feedback on the management of newly-implemented initiatives.
+Another challenge for the Disability Leadership Group will be the exploration of new ideas for service improvement, plus they will be responsible for testing and providing ongoing feedback on the management of newly-implemented initiatives.

 The group will also focus on advocacy, raising any issues or concerns for the disability community on the implementation and management of services and improvement initiatives across the sector.

-“By establishing a Disabled Person’s Leadership Group we intend to underpin the support we deliver and the service improvements we make with input and guidance from people who live with a disability or support a person living with a disability.”
+“By establishing a Disability Person’s Leadership Group we intend to underpin the support we deliver and the service improvements we make with input and guidance from people who live with a disability or support a person living with a disability.”

-Life Unlimited welcomes Anne Wilkinson, Darya Small, John McIntosh and Joanne Pudney from Hamilton; Freedom Nathan from Te Kuiti; Dan Carswell, Genevieve McLachlan and Elizabeth Taefu from the Wellington region; and Sandra Wood from Gisborne to the Disabled Leadership Group.
+Life Unlimited welcomes Anne Wilkinson, Darya Small, John McIntosh and Joanne Pudney from Hamilton; Freedom Nathan from Te Kuiti; Dan Carswell, Genevieve McLachlan and Elizabeth Taefu from the Wellington region; and Sandra Wood from Gisborne to the Disability Leadership Group.

 My name is Dan Carswell.
 I have lived both in the community and in residential care over the past 25 years.

 I want to be involved in the leadership group as I believe I can add a lot of experience in terms of dealing with caregivers in your own home.